PhotonQuantum/pysjtu/docs/advanced.rst

     internal states (cookies, etc).
 You may change `session`'s settings at any time, and these changes will reflect on `client` behaviours immediately.

-If you haven't initialized any :class:`pysjtu.session.Session` yet and you want to login with a pair of username & password, the
-`create_client` function will help you get one and initialize a :class:`pysjtu.client.Client`.
+If you haven't initialized any :class:`pysjtu.session.Session` yet and you want to login with a pair of username & password, :func:`pysjtu.client.create_client` function will help you get one and initialize a :class:`pysjtu.client.Client`.

 .. sourcecode:: python